 Since leather sneakers are somewhat heavy and take up room in a suitcase, I usually end up wearing them on the plane or train.
-This way, I don’t have heavy-ish sneakers in my suitcase and I am primed for racing to a gate or platform if need be.
+This way, I don’t have heavy-ish sneakers in my suitcase and am primed for racing to a gate or platform if needed.

 - Best for: Sightseeing, jogging/exercise

 - When to wear them: During the hot, dry summer; on active vacations; on the plane to and from

 I really enjoy running in Rome and going jogging on my Italy travels.
 So, I often pack a pair of stylish leather sneakers PLUS a pair of lightweight running shoes.

 Yes, I tend to violate the two-shoe minimum when I pack.
 But let me explain!

-Flexible, breathable, cloth-top sneakers are easy to cram into a suitcase.
+Flexible, breathable, textile-upper sneakers are easy to cram into a suitcase.
 They weigh very little and they hardly take up any room.
 This is a great “extra” pair to throw in should you want another option, especially on those mornings after a long day of sightseeing and your feet are sore.

 In this case, I like Adidas “Cloudfoam” sneakers.
 They are light as clouds and so cushiony you will forget you are wearing them.
 Of course, this brand is just a suggestion.
 But these are what have worked for me.